-The Company recognizes accrued interest related to unrecognized tax benefits and penalties in income taxes.
-During the years ended December 31, 2009, 2008 and 2007, the Company accrued and recognized approximately \$1.6 million, \$2.5 million and \$6.0 million, respectively, in interest and penalties.
+The Company recognizes accrued interest related to net unrecognized tax benefits and penalties in income taxes.
+During the years ended December 31, 2010, 2009 and 2008, the Company accrued and recognized a net expense (benefit) of approximately \$(9,938) thousand, \$1,563 thousand and \$2,446 thousand, respectively, in interest and penalties.
+Included within the 2010 net expense (benefit) of \$(9,938) thousand is \$(10,591) thousand of accrued interest related to the 2003 and 2004 IRS audit.

-The Company is not aware of any positions for which it is reasonably possible that the total amounts of unrecognized tax benefits will significantly increase or decrease within twelve months of the reporting date unless the formal protest to the IRS for 2003 and 2004 is finally resolved.
-It is not possible to estimate the change that would be required as a result of such resolution.
+The Company is not aware of any positions for which it is reasonably possible that the total amounts of unrecognized tax benefits will significantly increase or decrease within twelve months of the reporting date.

-For U.S. income tax purposes the Company has foreign tax credit carryforwards of \$46.5 million that begin to expire in 2017.
-In addition, for U.S. income tax purposes the Company has \$10.6 million of Alternative Minimum Tax credits that do not expire.
+For U.S. income tax purposes the Company has foreign tax credit carryforwards of \$55,026 thousand that begin to expire in 2014.
+In addition, for U.S. income tax purposes the Company has \$41,693 thousand of Alternative Minimum Tax credits that do not expire.
 Management believes that it is more likely than not that the Company will realize the benefits of its net deferred tax assets and, accordingly, no valuation allowance has been recorded for the periods presented.

-Tax benefits of \$1.3 million and \$1.8 million related to share-based compensation deductions for 2009 and 2008, respectively, are reflected in additional paid-in capital in the shareholders' equity section of the consolidated balance sheets.
+Tax benefits of \$629 thousand and \$1,714 thousand related to share-based compensation deductions for stock options exercised in 2010 and 2009, respectively, are included within additional paid-in capital of the shareholders' equity section of the consolidated balance sheets.

-13. REINSURANCE
+12. REINSURANCE